 The parent/guardian is responsible for providing all necessary supplies for the procedure/treatment.
 If the student does not have the necessary supplies available at school, the parent/guardian will be contacted to bring supplies, or to pick the student up.

-\\ The clinic does have a nebulizer, however a mask and tubing must be provided \\
+The clinic has a nebulizer, but a mask and tubing must be provided by parents/guardians

 EMERGENCY MEDICAL AUTHORIZATION (EMA)